reframe-hpc/reframe/docs/running.rst

 The syntax of the individual mappings in the file is the same as with the option ``--map-module`` and the same rules apply regarding repeated definitions.
 Text starting with ``#`` is considered a comment and is ignored until the end of line is encountered.
 Empty lines are ignored.
-The following block shows an example of module mapping file
+The following block shows an example of module mapping file:

 .. code-block:: none